accessibility-exchange/co-design/src/steps/outreach-for-consultants.md

 * Letting community know this website and these consulting opportunities are available
 * Share how they can contribute
 * Answer any questions

+### Address internalized attitudes about consulting

+* Some communities have internalized beliefs about who consultants are
+* Break down what a “consultant” is and does
+* Be aware to not use language that creates these internalized barriers

 ### Build constituency groups